ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 $$

-Note that this is true irrespective of relationship between $X $ and$Y$.
+Note that this is true irrespective of relationship between $X$ and $Y$.

 - Law of Unconcious Statistician(LOTUS)